-A. Accessory Dwelling Uni001, DUs)
+A. Accessory Dwelling Units (ADUs)

 - Accessory Dwelling Units (ADUs) shall be permitted on all lawfully conforming and non-conforming lots with legal use identified as either single- or two-family dwellings.
-ADUs shall comply with all dimensional standards of the underlying zone unless otherwise provided below. - One ADU shall be permitted per qualifying property. - The owner(s) of the residence in which the accessory dwelling unit is created must occupy at least one of the dwelling units, with the exception of legally nonconforming lots on Peaks Island. - On Peaks Island, neither the accessory unit or principal unit shall be used for shortterm rentals as defined under Section 6-150.1 of the City of Portland Code of Ordinances. - 5.
-The appearance of the principal structure as either a single- or two-family structure shall not be significantly altered to reflect the addition of a new dwelling unit.
-When an ADU is significantly visible from public ways, the building design shall: - Be clearly subordinate to the principal structure(s) in scaleand position in relationship with the street and principal structure(s). - Not include a separate entrance along the front façade of an existing singleor two-family structure; or outside stairways or fire escapes above the ground floor.
+ADUs shall comply with all dimensional standards of the underlying zone unless otherwise provided below. - One ADU shall be permitted per qualifying property 0454 043 - 3.
+The owner(s) of the residence is which the accessory dwelling unit is creat nust occupy at least one of the dwelling units, with the exception of legally non oconforming lots on Peaks Island. - 4.
+On Peaks Island, neither the accessory unit or principal unit shall be used for shortterm rentals as defined under Section 6-150.1 of the City of Portland Code of Ordinances. - The appearance of the principal structure as either a single- or two-family structure shall not be significantly altered to reflect